USA West Coast road trip: San Francisco to Las Vegas

 In the evening relax and re-charge as you prepare for the next chapter of your adventure.

-Day 5: Death Valley to Las Vegas (200km, approximately 2 hours)
+Day 5: Death Valley to Las Vegas

 After a good night sleep, you have a couple of options for today.
 Our preference is to spend the morning in Death Valley, where you can pay a visit to the National Park Visitors Centre and find a good walking trail in the local area.
 You’ll still have plenty of time to get to Sin City, drop off your car and hit the ground running.
+Alternatively, you can head off early – it takes around 2 hours to reach Las Vegas.
+If you can’t wait to get to the bright lights don’t worry – it’s non-stop 24 hours a day here!

-Day 6: Free day in Las Vegas
+Day 6: Las Vegas

 Today you have the whole day to play with, and Vegas has a lot to offer.
 If you are after some R & R, why not spend a relaxing morning at the hotel pool, the perfect place to unwind, read a book, and have a quick dip.